The first WhatSugar–approved sweetener is HERE!

 Is There a Monk Fruit Without Any Additives or Fillers?

+These extracts are incredibly sweet, so a little goes a long way.
+It’s important to measure precisely when you start using pure monk fruit.
 A quick tip: Avoid tasting the powder by sticking your finger in and licking it—it’s likely to be too intense.

 Pure extract works perfectly whenever sweetness is all you need, such as in hot and cold drinks, smoothies, cocktails, yogurt, or to sprinkle over oatmeal.
 It's also great for sweetening on the go.

-Can you bake with pure monk fruit or substitute it for sugar?
 Yes, but keep in mind that they don't offer bulk (volume and weight).
 They don't contribute to texture, shelf life, moisture retention, color, and aroma.
 For those needs, keep scrolling down to see blends of extracts with a bulk sweetener.

-As I explain in detail on my DECODING SWEETENER COSTS page, when buying pure monk fruit extract, don't be swayed by the lowest price per ounce!
+As I explain in detail on my decoding sweetener costs page, when buying pure monk fruit extract, don't be swayed by the lowest price per ounce!

 Instead, focus on concentration of mogroside V (or "V" for short).
 All products you see in this first infographic are "100% pure extract," but their sweetness level, color, aftertaste, solubility, and price vary depending on the mogroside V concentration in the extract—from 7 to 50 percent.